7 Solutions to Fix Windows Detected a Hard Disk Problem

 Solution 2: Run DISM

-When your computer is experiencing unexpected issues that you fail to tackle using SFC command, the next best choice is to use DISM to fix the issues.
+When your computer is experiencing unexpected issues that you fail to tackle using the SFC command, the next best choice is to use DISM to fix the issues.
 Note: Before instructing Command Prompt to carry out DISM, you should do a full backup of the important files stored in the disk because the command may alter the data on it.

 Step 1: Run the Command Prompt (Admin) from the Start Menu.